-A Project window opens with a new Taq amplified insert inside the Inserts folder.
+A Project window opens with a new Tag amplified insert inside the Inserts folder.

 - 3. Select Cloning > TA Cloning. - 4.
 Drag the amplified insert from the Inserts folder of the Project tab and drop it on the Fragment area of the Clone tab. - 5.
 Look in the Vector drop-down menu and note that the set has been filtered to include only linear vectors, as required for TA (and TOPO) cloning.
 Linear vectors have the icon BAD-TOPO from the Vector drop-down menu. - 6.
-Click Try It and then Make It. - 7.
+Click Try It and then Make It.

 In the Project tab on the left, note that new forward and reverse orientation clones now appear in the Project tab in the TA Clone 1 folder.

-8. Double-click on the forward orientation clone file to open it in SeqBuilder Pro.
+The forward and reverse orientation clone files open automatically in new Document windows.
+By default, each top pane shows the simulated clone in the Circular view.
 Notice that the primers and PCR product appear as features.
 These features can also be seen in the Features view, as well as all graphical views.

-9. Click on the History tab at the bottom of the SeqBuilder Pro window to see the Cloning Summary, including the steps needed to create this clone in your lab.
+7. Click on the History tab at the bottom of the SeqBuilder Pro window to see the Cloning Summary, including the steps needed to create this clone in your lab.